-First as a chief cameraman, moviemaker, than actor, Jean-Pierre Bertrand, fancied cinema.
+First as a chief cameraman, moviemaker, then actor, Jean-Pierre Bertrand fancied cinema.
 Since the seventies, Bertrand has incorporated his interest of cinema into his work and developed a mixing of photography, movies, writing, painting, drawings on recycled papers, neons and installations.

 Bertrand's paintings follow strict rules of measurements, appellations, materials and colors.
 Framed, set in a steel angle or under a plexiglass, they stand as the witnesses of a transparent body.
 The paper is altered by being washed, soaked, nourished by lemon, honey and salt, then worked with red coagulating acrylic or Flemish medium giving it some transparency.

 Bertrand's work has been exhibited at Centre Georges-Pompidou (Paris), MAMVP (Paris), Musée Picasso (Antibes), Carré d'Art (Nîmes), Documenta (Kassel).
 He represented France at the Venice Biennal in 1999.